JoanaIlievska/Analyzing-Earning-Company-Calls/Phase3. Speech_Emotion_Recognition/README.md

-MLP for SER
+MLP for SER.

  Additionally guessing the name of spreaker based on the context with test text.